 Are your teeth stained or have they turned yellow?
+You need to do teeth whitening from dentists.
 This may occur as a result of drinking wine, coffee, or tea, smoking cigarettes, the aging process, or the many different foods that we consume over a lifetime.

 Discolored teeth can greatly affect your appearance, adding years to your age, and causing undue social anxiety and poor self-image.
 Despite proper oral hygiene habits such as brushing and flossing, staining is still possible.
 Teeth whitening is the best way to regain your beautiful smile.